jwang-net/appium-gridlet/README.md

 # appium-gridlet
 the manlet of appium grids

+has some dockerfiles
-has some grid node configs
+has some node configs